alcortesm/mazegame/README.md

 curriculum and fits well on the course schedule.

 This project is not yet finished, but most of the work is done, so you can start using it in your courses.
+Please check the `TODO.txt` file.

 ## Contact Information